 IndyGo designs its routes in HASTUS, a transit scheduling software.
 The data used for transit trips was provided from a HASTUS export, in the form of a General Transit Feed Service (GTFS) file.
 The GTFS file was then visualized using a toolbox for ArcMap, a geographic information systems software.
 The two networks were:

-- Existing Transit Network: 2020 Network (June) - Service provided from June 14 to October 10, 2020 - Proposed Transit Network :2020 Network (October) - o Service provided beginning on October 11, 2020
+- Existing Transit Network: 2021 Network (June) - Service provided from June 27, 2021 October 9, 2021 - Proposed Transit Network :2021 Network (October) - Service proposed to begin on October 10, 2021